dapplo/Dapplo.Config/README.md

 ```
 iniConfig["Core"]["MyProperty"].Value = "a new value for MyProperty";
 ```
-There are also enumerating possiblities.
+There are also enumerating possiblities, to foreach over all IIniSections and their properties.

+# Language (text resources)

+Additionally to .ini support, the framework was extended with functionality for translations.
+This was also written for Greenshot, and is already very usuable.
+Documentation will follow.
+The functionality is in the LanguageLoader, and is very similar to the IniConfig.

+# Registry access

+This is work in progress, but the same idea as having an .NET interface map to a .ini, I also added a mapping into the registry.
+More to come...

+# Managed Extension Framework (MEF) Support

+There is another Dapplo repository (Dapplo.Addons](https://github.com/dapplo/Dapplo.Addons) which makes it possible to import IIniSection interfaces into your MEF controlled classes.
+The idea of that project is making it easy to add extensions to your application.
+In this case MEF can really help...

 Notice:
-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+**This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.**